CumulusNetworks/docs/content/cumulus-linux-43/Layer-1-and-Switch-Ports/Buffer-and-Queue-Management/_index.md

 PFC operates between two adjacent neighbor switches; it does not provide end-to-end flow control.
 However, when an upstream neighbor throttles packet transmission, it could build up packet congestion and propagate PFC frames further upstream: eventually the sending server could receive PFC frames and stop sending traffic for a time.

-The PFC mechanism can be enabled for individual switch priorities on specific switch ports for RX and/or TX traffic.
+The PFC mechanism can be enabled for individual switch priorities on all or specific switch ports for RX and/or TX traffic.
 The switch port's ingress buffer occupancy is used to measure congestion.
 If congestion is present, the switch transmits flow control frames to the upstream switch.
 Packets with priority values that do not have PFC configured are not counted during congestion detection; neither do they get throttled by the upstream switch when it receives flow control frames.

 PFC congestion detection is implemented on the switch using xoff and xon threshold values for the specific ingress buffer which is used by the targeted switch priorities.
 When a packet enters the buffer and the buffer occupancy is above the xoff threshold, the switch transmits an Ethernet PFC frame to the upstream switch to signal packet transmission should stop.
 When the buffer occupancy drops below the xon threshold, the switch sends another PFC frame upstream to signal that packet transmission can resume.
 (PFC frames contain a quanta value to indicate a timeout value for the upstream switch: packet transmission can resume after the timer has expired, or when a PFC frame with quanta == 0 is received from the downstream switch.)